Anne Hyde

-Anne Hyde (12 March 1637 – 31 March 1671) was Duchess of York and Albany as the first wife of James, Duke of York, who after her death became King James II and VII.
+Anne Hyde (12 March 1637 – 31 March 1671) was the first wife of James, Duke of York, who later became King James II and VII.

 Anne was the daughter of a member of the English gentry—Edward Hyde (later created Earl of Clarendon)—and met her future husband when they were both living in exile in the Netherlands.
 She married James in 1660 and two months later gave birth to the couple's first child, who had been conceived out of wedlock.
 Some observers disapproved of the marriage, but James's brother, King Charles II of England, wanted the marriage to take place.
 Another cause of disapproval was the public affection James showed toward Anne.
 They had eight children, of whom six died in early childhood; the two who reached adulthood were future monarchs, Mary II and Anne.
 James was a known philanderer who kept many mistresses, for which Anne often reproached him, and he fathered many illegitimate children.

 Originally an Anglican, Anne converted to Catholicism soon after her marriage to James.
 She had been exposed to Catholicism during visits to the Netherlands and France and was strongly attracted thereto.
-Partly due to Anne's influence, James later also converted to Catholicism, which ultimately led to the Glorious Revolution.
-She suffered from advanced breast cancer and died shortly after giving birth to her last child.
+Partly due to Anne's influence, James also converted to Catholicism, which ultimately led to the Glorious Revolution.
+She developed advanced breast cancer and died shortly after giving birth to her eighth child.